FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 # Executive Summary
-This Risk Management Plan aims to address three critical security threats identified within the organization by evaluating current vulnerabilities (classifying), assessing potential impacts (treat assesment), and recommending mitigation strategies (risk treament).
+This Risk Management Plan aims to address three critical security threats identified within the organization by evaluating current vulnerabilities (classifying), assessing potential impacts (treat assesment), and recommending mitigation strategies (risk treament, associated controls).

 Classification of assets was produced by assessing the [case information](https://github.com/FredericGariepy/LighthouseLabs/edit/main/PKM/W5/Projects/Risk%20Management/case%20info.md) and [organization struture](https://github.com/FredericGariepy/LighthouseLabs/tree/main/PKM/W5/Projects/Risk%20Management/Employees).

 Threat assesment and treatment, are documented in the [risk __assesment__ and __treatment__ table](https://docs.google.com/spreadsheets/d/1tdwJMT4QcLoH7Z3jlgjyE5qsRtAtCaPpqXVqKaXtYuU/edit?usp=sharing).

-Follow this document to learn about assesment and recommended treatments for three (3) main threats.
+Following this document, the reader will learn about assesment and recommended treatments for three (3) main organization threats.
 <!-- and the workflow used to further generate the risk assesment. \ -->
+Futher, one control per threat will examined.

 Consult the recommendations towards the end of this document to learn about implementing an information security management system (ISMS) and aligning with ISO/IEC 27001 standards.